camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 Most script engines compile script source code either to a Java class or to a different intermediary format prior to executing the script.
 Script engines implementing the Java `Compilable` interface allow programs to retrieve and cache the script compilation.
-The default setting of the process engine is to check whether a Script Engine supports the compile feature and if true have the script engine compile the script and then cache the compilation result.
+The default setting of the process engine is to check if a Script Engine supports the compile feature and, if true, have the script engine compile the script and then cache the compilation result.
 This prevents the process engine from compiling a script source each time the same script task is executed.